Super-Robot14/Minecraft-worlds/README.md

-# fire-circle
-add this to your saves folder in the .minecraft folder delete this README.md open minecraft play the world called "fire circle"
+add your world of choose to your saves folder in the .minecraft folder open minecraft play the world you chose